-To help make life a little easier, here are 5 hay fever myths you should know about.
+Here are 5 hay fever myths you should know about:

 MYTH 1: Drinking alcohol will ease symptoms

 Drinking alcohol can actually make your hay fever symptoms worse.
-But why is that?
-Well, alcohol, such as beer, wine and spirits, contains a chemical called histamine which is the substance that’s released when you have an allergic reaction.
+Alcohol, such as beer, wine and spirits, contains a chemical called histamine which is the substance that’s released when you have an allergic reaction.

 If you’re struggling with symptoms, it’s probably a good idea to avoid red wine in particular as it has high levels of histamine.
 However, if you really fancy a tipple, gin or vodka are lower in histamine, but make sure to drink responsibly.